• BIBLE PROMISES

 Angels were also able to command animals and marine life to do their bidding.
 An angel shut the mouths of lions for Daniel when thrown into their den, while afterward commanding them to ferociously devour his adversaries (Dan.
 6:22).

-God has not put the world to come in subjection to the angels, but of His Son, it is written: “you have put all things in subjection under his feet” (Heb.
+God has not put the world to come in subjection to the angels, but of His Son, it is written: “You have put all things in subjection under his feet” (Heb.
 2:5-8; Psalm 8:6-8) and the “all things” is listed as all living things – birds, animals, and marine life.

 6. Angels Are Completely Self Sufficient

-In summary, angels are a higher life-form.
+In summary, angels are a higher life form.
 Paul in 1 Corinthians 15 calls them “celestial bodies” in contrast to our mortal “terrestrial bodies”.
 In the Old Testament, they are called “mighty ones” (Elohim).
 They can change the way humans perceive them, or not perceive them at all.

-They are powerful beings who cannot be harmed, can fly without wings, don’t need food, water, or oxygen to survive, are not bound to the earth like we are, do not require shelter from the elements, are not subject to the fears and survival instincts that accompany mortal existence – and live in a state of being commensurate with eternal existence, full of joy, strength, internal peace and great power.
+They are powerful beings who cannot be harmed, can fly without wings, don’t need food, water, or oxygen to survive, are not bound to the earth like we are, do not require shelter from the elements, are not subject to the fears and survival instincts that accompany mortal existence – and live in a state of being commensurate with eternal existence, full of joy, strength, internal peace, and great power.

 What a life!